kevinchap/Slackie/README.md

 Slackie
 =======

-Slackie est un projet étudiant.
+Slackie is a student project.
-Plus précisément, il s'agit d'un projet android qui utilise l'api de Slack.
+More specifically, it is an android project that uses the API Slack.
-Il permet la création de courts messages destinés à être envoyé régulièrement sur un channel.
+It allows the creation of short messages to be sent regularly on a channel.